DylanMeeus/blog/content/posts/hasgo.md

 type Ints []int64
 ```

-This let's the generator know that our slice is called `Ints` but that the underlying type is `int64`.
+This lets the generator know that our slice is called `Ints` but that the underlying type is `int64`.
 We could also have done this for
 custom structs (and specify which package the generated code should belong to):

 ```go